AdVerhoeven/Lodestone_teleport/README.md

 ### Teleportation rules

+- The player must have a score of 1 or higher for lodestone_teleport.teleport_allowed.
 - The player must be touching the ground.
 - The player must be sneaking.
 - The player must be holding a compass in their mainhand. (weapon.mainhand slot)